Stacker

 A stacker is a large machine used in bulk material handling.
-Its function is to pile bulk material such as limestone, ores, coal and cereals on to a stockpile.
+Its function is to pile bulk material such as limestone, ores, coal and cereals onto a stockpile.
 A reclaimer can be used to recover the material.

 Gold dredges in Alaska had a stacker that was a fixed part of the dredge.
 It carried over-size material to the tailings pile.